isabelc/Max-Quantity-For-WC-Shops/readme.txt

 1. The setting at WooCommerce -> Settings -> Inventory tab

 == Changelog ==

+= 1.1.8 =
+* Maintenance: Updated description to reflect that this plugin does not support products with variations.

 = 1.1.6 =
 * Fix: maximum limit was able to be overridden by adding a new instance of the item to cart.